 5. Fried Green Beans

 This is a different recipe for green beans.
-But it sure looks tasty.
+However, it sure looks tasty.
 If you are a fan of fried green tomatoes then you will probably love fried green beans too.
-So give it a try with this recipe.
+Give it a try with this recipe.

-Well, there you have it folks.
+There you have it, folks.
 All you need to know about growing your very own green beans.
 They are very tasty, easy to grow, and great nutrition for you and your loved ones.

 So why not go for it and raise your own?